oskardudycz/event-driven.io/content/posts/2025-10-20--dealing_with_race_conditions_in_eda_using_read_models/index.en.md

 ## Conclusion: Embracing the Chaos

-**The world is chaotic, and we can stop the chaos, but we can stop fighting the chaos.** External events are rumours about what happened in other systems.
+**The world is chaotic, and we can't stop the chaos, but we can stop fighting the chaos.** External events are rumours about what happened in other systems.
 Your read model can store the information you derive from those rumours.
 The evolve function processes whatever arrives, in whatever order, building state incrementally, making your local interpretation.

 Undeniably, it's a workaround of some sort.
 But it's also an acknowledgement that distributed systems don't guarantee order across boundaries.
 When you can't control the topology, you adapt on your side.
 Store data as it arrives.
 Denoise in your projections.
 Create clean internal events for downstream systems.